-If you're looking for an expert same day emergency dentist in Leicester, then our friendly and highly rated team can help.
+If you're looking for an expert same day 'emergency dentist near me' in Leicester, our friendly and highly rated team can help.

 All our dentists are members of the General Dental Council (GDC) and our practice is monitored and regulated by the Care Quality Commission (CQC) so you can be rest assured you are in safe, expert hands.